webforj/webforj-docs/docs/components/icon.md

 :::tip

-For those interested in creating their own pools, see [Creating custom pools](#creating-custom-pools).
+If you're interested in creating your own icon pool, see [Creating custom pools](#creating-custom-pools).

 :::